Matt Groening: Creation

-Life in Hell caught the attention of Hollywood writer-director-producer and Gracie Films founder James L. Brooks, who had been shown the strip by fellow producer Polly Platt.
-In 1985, Brooks contacted Groening with the proposition of working in animation on an undefined future project, which would turn out to be developing a series of short animated skits, called "bumpers", for the Fox variety show The Tracey Ullman Show.
+His partner, Deborah, was asked to bring a portfolio of Life in Hell original art to Fox Studios for fellow producer Polly Platt who wanted it as a gift for Hollywood writer-director-producer and Gracie Films founder James L. Brooks, The cartoon was entitled, "The Los Angeles Way of Death."
+In 1985, Brooks contacted Groening with the proposition of working in animation on an undefined future project, which would turn out to be developing a series of short animated skits, called "bumpers," for the Fox variety show The Tracey Ullman Show.
 Originally, Brooks wanted Groening to adapt his Life in Hell characters for the show.
 Groening feared that he would have to give up his ownership rights, and that the show would fail and take down his comic strip with it.
 Groening conceived of the idea for the Simpsons in the lobby of James L. Brooks's office and hurriedly sketched out his version of a dysfunctional family: Homer, the overweight father; Marge, the slim mother; Bart, the miscreant oldest child; Lisa, the intelligent middle child; and Maggie, the baby.
 Groening famously named the main Simpson characters after members of his own family: his parents, Homer and Marge (for Groening's mother it was short for Margaret and the cartoon character Marge is short for Marjorie), and his younger sisters, Lisa and Margaret (Maggie).
 Claiming that it was a bit too obvious to name a character after himself, he chose the name "Bart", an anagram of brat.
-However, he stresses that aside from some of the sibling rivalry, his family is nothing like the Simpsons.
+However, he stresses that aside from some of the sibling rivalry, his family is nothing like the Simpsons, although his mother was purportedly the brunt of family jokes.
 Groening also has an older brother and sister, Mark and Patty, and in a 1995 interview Groening divulged that Mark "is the actual inspiration for Bart."
+Groening has said that his father was nothing like Homer (despite the same name), describing him as a heroic World War II pilot, filmmaker and "a huge inspiration to me."

 Maggie Groening has co-written a few Simpsons books featuring her cartoon namesake.